Galish/social_network_system_design/README.md

 - 10 000 000 DAU
 - Behavior:
-	- user follows 200 other users
+	- user is subscribed to 200 other users at any given time
 	- user publishes 5 posts per month
 	- user views 30 post per day
 	- user reacts to 15 posts per day (50% of viewed posts)